 The Tylenol Future Care Scholarship program awards annual scholarships to students pursuing careers in healthcare.
 Award recipients display academic excellence, exemplary leadership, community involvement, and dedication to a career of caring for others.

 The Point Foundation (Point) is the nation’s largest higher education scholarship-granting organization for lesbian, gay, bisexual, transgender, and queer (LGBTQ) students.
 Point’s multifaceted support of its scholarship recipients extends far beyond direct financial contribution toward the cost of their education.
 Each scholar is paired with a mentor and participates in leadership development programs and events.
 The Point Foundation considers many factors when assessing scholarship applicants, including academic performance, leadership skills, financial need, personal goals and the applicant’s involvement in the LGBTQ community.
-Attention is also given to students who have lost the social support of their families and/or communities as a result of revealing their sexual orientation, gender identity or gender expression.
-Each person who applies for a Point Scholarship is evaluated on the totality of their situation.
-Point Scholars agree to maintain a high level of academic performance and give back to the LGBTQ community through the completion of an individual community service project each year.
-After graduating, Point Scholars become part of the organization’s alumni network, connecting them with caring individuals and professional contacts throughout the nation.
-Point awarded its first scholarships in 2002 and has since invested more than $18 million in the programmatic support of its scholars.
+Please visit the Point Foundation’s website for more information.

 PayScale is the world’s largest online salary database.
 They are offering two $2,000 scholarships to current or college-bound women majoring in science, technology, engineering, or math.
 Visit their website for more information regarding the scholarship and its requirements.